chikacc/Trove/com.trove.spatialqueries/Documentation~/how-it-works-bvh.md

 ### Querying nearest neighbors

-You can also query nearest neighbors very efficiently, using a `BVH<MyBVHNodeData>NearestNeighborsQuerier`.
-This is a struct that allows you to iteratively query a group of close results, and expand the search at every iteration.
-The first iteration is guaranteed to give you at least one result.
+You can also query nearest neighbors efficiently, using a `_bvh.QueryNearestNeighbor` (for the closest neighbor) or `BVH<MyBVHNodeData>.NearestNeighborsQuerier` (for X amount of closest neighbors).
+Note that these rely on a `BVH<MyBVHNodeData>.NearestNeighborResultCollector`.

-This code sample demonstrates its usage in a job:
+This code sample demonstrates their usage in a job:
 ```cs
 [BurstCompile]
 public partial struct NearestNeighborsJob : IJobEntity